NathanLouth/Kiosk/README.md

 ## Troubleshooting

-### Startx Error
+### Weston Error
-If startx fails to launch, try running the script again.
+If Weston fails to launch, try running the script again.
 This will reinstall the necessary packages.

 ### The Browser Not Launching
 If the selected browser does not launch, ensure that the kiosk user has the appropriate permissions and that xinit and the browser are properly installed.

-### Screen Resolution Issues
-If the screen resolution does not appear correctly, modify the xrandr settings in the .xinitrc file (/home/kiosk/.xinitrc).
-If the screen resolution is incorrect, some GPU drivers do not support the TearFree option, try rerunning the script with the `--no-tearfree` argument.
-Please note that disabling this option may lead to screen tearing.
-(Use `--no-tearfree` when running in a virtual machine under KVM.)

 ### Autologin Not Working
 Verify that the getty@tty1.service.d/override.conf file is created correctly and that the kiosk user is configured to log in automatically.